-2.0 Authorization
+3.0 Authorization

-The designated manager or official of DSWSC is hereby authorized and directed to implement the applicable provisions of this plan upon determination that such implementation is necessary to protect public health, safety, and welfare.
-The designated manager or official of DSWSC shall have the authority to initiate or terminate drought or other water supply emergency response measures as described in this Plan.
-This authorization was designated as part of the plan's approval by the DSWSC's Governing Board (See Appendix G).
+The designated manager or official of DSWSC is hereby authorized and directed to implement the applicable provisions of this DCP upon determination that such implementation is necessary to protect public health, safety, and welfare.
+The designated manager or official of DSWSC shall have the authority to initiate or terminate drought or other water supply emergency response measures as described in this DCP.
+This authorization was designated as part of the DCP's approval by the DSWSC's Governing Board (See Appendix G).

-3.0 Public Education
+4.0 Public Education

-The designated manager or official of DSWSC will periodically provide its employees, members, and the general public with information about this Plan, including the importance of the Plan, information about the conditions under which each stage of the Plan is to be initiated, processes used to reduce water use, and impending or current drought conditions.
+The designated manager or official of DSWSC will periodically provide its employees, members, and the general public with information about this DCP, including the importance of the DCP, information about the conditions under which each stage of the DCP is to be initiated, processes used to reduce water use, and impending or current drought conditions.

-4.0 Coordination with Regional Planning Groups
+5.0 Coordination with Regional Planning Groups

-DSWSC has provided a copy of this Plan to the Lower Colorado Regional Planning Group (Region K).
+DSWSC has provided a copy of this DCP to the Lower Colorado Regional Planning Group (Region K).

-5.0 Notice Requirements
+6.0 Notice Requirements

-DSWSC shall notify the executive director of the Texas Commission on Environmental Quality and LCRA General Manager in writing within five (5) business days of the implementation of any mandatory provisions of the Drought Contingency Plan.
+DSWSC shall notify the executive director of the TCEQ and LCRA General Manager in writing within five business days of the implementation of any mandatory provisions of the Drought Contingency Plan (DCP).

-6.0 Permanent Water Use Restrictions
+7.0 Permanent Water Use Restrictions